By Sterling McGinn

 Fridolph Larson died in 1943 and the business was operated by his sons: Dude, Bill, and Gustav.
 Sten (pronounced “Steen”) Larson came home to run the business in 1968, which was then known as Larson’s.
 Many still remember the old potbellied stove in the corner, used in the winter to supplement heat from the natural gas.

 Sten and his wife, Gerry, maintained the bar until the late 1980s.

 Timber Charlie’s was founded in 1989 by Charlie Autterson, who purchased the business from the Larson family.
-Autterson ran the business as a bar and restaurant for many years, and he named the establishment Timber Charlie’s.
+Autterson ran the business as a bar, liquor store, and restaurant for many years, and he named the establishment Timber Charlie’s.